JustinWyrley/Maplas/to_do.md

 - [ ] Make loading icon world map silhouette
 - [ ] Add a drop down to show added info
-- [ ] In countries have another directiory for flags, anthems to improve readability
+- [ ] In countries have another directiory for flags, anthems to improve readability Notes from playtesting
 - [ ] The capitol scraping for Dubai seems to be wrong should only include Abu Dhabi
+- [ ] Anthem feels like a useless hint, If we want to use it maybe play it once a player geusses correctly?
 - [ ] Update requirements